omarish/mutations/README.md

         This method does the heavy lifting.
 You can call it by calling .run() on your mutation class.

-        This will raise `mutation.RuntimeError` if an error was encountered during execution.
         """
-        new_object = "this is the new object"
+        new_object = "this is the new object" if self.send_welcome_email:
-        # Do the heavy lifting here.
-        # You might want to wrap this in a django atomic block.
-        if self.send_welcome_email:
-            # You can access the inputs here.
+            # You can access the inputs here, like this.
-            pass
+            PersonalEmailServer.deliver(recipient = self.email)

         return new_object
 ```